All my posts, ever! Reverse chronological order. Dates in UK format: dd/mm/yy

 11/10/12 – an adapted version of a Posterous rant about religious folk’s invalid complaints of persecution.
 Just shut up.

-24/09/12 – a re-post from a friend’s blog.
-The aim is to reassure people who feel victimised by ‘creepy’ behaviour that they are not alone and certainly not without support should they choose to make a complaint.
 When a perpetrator is well-known to a community, people should not stand idly by, but help to make people feel welcome and safe.
 If that person holds a lot of power, it can be near impossible for people to feel capable of doing anything about it.
 Hopefully that will change.

 14/09/12 – my write-up of the Science is Vital AGM this year.
 The first year!